 However, due to the way the National Parks Service had decided to control crowds, it also meant that one of our group, Vic, had managed to spend her entire time in Yosemite without witnessing the Firefall herself.
 While I’m forever grateful to her for sacrificing that experience to allow us ultimate location flexibility, I can’t help but feel Yosemite could have done so much better to make this enjoyable for more of its visitors:

 - Why close down all existing parking lots along the valley floor?

 - Why force visitors with families/children to walk for 2 miles to the viewing areas in the freezing cold?

 - Why stop/slow down the frequency of valley floor buses on one of the busiest events of the year?

 - Why not re-instate the permit system, “first come, first served” – just like with other National Park attractions – to control crowd numbers?

 I just can’t help but feel the Firefall has become a perceived “burden” on the park.
 Far from something which is celebrated, and enjoyed by many – attracting new visitors to this amazing location every year – it’s now being designed to put people off and discourage them from seeing this wonderful, natural, phenomenon.

-That said, for those who managed to brave the cold, the hikes, the waits, this truly was the amazing natural scene we all thought it would be.
+That said, for the majority to adhered to the rules (and those who managed to brave the cold, the hikes, the waits) this truly was the amazing natural scene we all thought it would be.
 For that alone, I’m truly grateful that I’ve been able to witness it with my own eyes.